1backend/1backend/README.md

 ## Overview

-Most web frameworks are built for single, monolithic apps—not for systems made up of many services.
-But as teams grow and apps become more complex, splitting things into smaller services becomes a practical need—often more about managing people than scaling servers.
-That shift brings a lot of infrastructure overhead.
+The story of 1Backend began in 2017, but the current incarnation emerged when a seasoned microservices platform architect set out to build an on-premise ChatGPT alternative.
+What started as a focused AI project quickly grew in complexity—naturally demanding a microservices approach.

+With over a decade of experience and ideas in building scalable systems, the author saw an opportunity to merge two passions: modern AI and battle-tested microservice design.

-**1Backend** is a framework and runtime for building distributed web apps from the start.
-It comes with handy features—like user management, config, secrets, tooling to run and interact with your services and many more—so you don’t need to stitch together a dozen systems just to get moving.
-And when you outgrow the built-ins, it plays well with standard tools in the ecosystem.
+1Backend is the result—a framework and runtime for building distributed web applications from day one.
+It includes everything you need to get started—running AI models, user management, config, secrets, request routing, proxying, and more—so you don’t need to duct-tape a dozen tools together.
+And when your needs evolve, it integrates cleanly with standard tools from the broader ecosystem.

 <img src="https://singulatron.com/assets/1b.png" />